-Factors Views Comments Real Yields ● India's inflation-adjusted yield is lower than most Emerging Market peers.
-The 10-year IGB real yield at 3% is lower than the average real yield of 3.7% for other major EMs.
-Supply dynamics ● Government bond supply is lower in H1 FY2026 .
+Factors Views Comments Real Yields • India's inflation-adjusted yield is lower than most Emerging Market peers.
+The 10-year IGB real yield at 3.1% is lower than the average real yield of 3.7% for other major EMs.
+Supply dynamics Government bond supply is lower in H1 FY2026 .
 The government pegged its gross borrowing for H1 FY2026 at ~INR 8trn or 54% of the budgeted INR 14.8trn for FY2026 (vs 58% in H1 FY2025).
-Monetary policy ● Market expects rate cuts by the RBI in the near-term.
-1-year Overnight Indexed Swap (OIS) spread suggests market participants expects the RBI to cut rates by 25bps over the next 12 months.
-Liquidity ● The RBI's focus remains on providing need-based liquidity support.
-The RBI has stepped by liquidity enhancing measures through FX buy-sell swap, OMOs and Variable Rate Repo.
-The banking system liquidity has improved to a surplus of INR 1.3trn after hitting a deficit of INR 3trn in January.
+Monetary policy Market expects no further rate cuts by the RBI in the near-term.
+1-year Overnight Indexed Swap (OIS) spread suggests market participants expects the RBI to keep rates unchanged over the next 12 months.
+Liquidity • The RBI's focus remains on providing need-based liquidity support.
+The RBI has stepped by liquidity by frontloading policy rate cuts and through measures such as FX buy-sell swap, OMOs and Variable Rate Repo.
+The banking system liquidity has improved to a surplus of INR 2.5trn after hitting a deficit of INR 3trn in January.
 RBI support through OMOs and other liquidity measures will be key for bond yields in H1 FY2026.
-Demand dynamics ● Foreign investors remain buyers in 2025 .
-Despite outflows in April 2025, foreign investors inflows remain positive YTD 2025 and is likely to stay robust given India's bond inclusion in global indices.
+Demand dynamics • Foreign investors remain buyers in 2025 .
+Despite net outflows in April 2025, foreign investor inflows remain positive YTD 2025 and is likely to stay robust given India's bond inclusion in global indices.
 RBI OMOs and demand from domestic institutional investors (banks, insurers, and mutual funds) will be key.
-Yield premiums ● Yield premiums trade below-average .
-The spread between 10-year IGB yield and repo rate is at 35bps vs. 5yr avg. of 118bps.
-High-quality (AAA) are attractive, with the yield spread between 3Y AAA rated bond and 3Y G-sec at 92bps, higher than the 10yr avg. of 71bps.
+Yield premiums • Yield premiums trade below-average.
+The spread between 10-year IGB yield and repo rate is at 82bps vs. 10yr avg. of 118bps.
+High-quality (AAA) are attractive, with the yield spread between 3Y AAA rated bond and 3Y G-sec at 93bps, higher than the 10yr avg. of 72bps.